oroinc/documentation/commerce/user_guide/products/product_families/create.rst

 Create a New Product Family
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+See a short demo on `how to create a product family <https://www.orocommerce.com/media-library/create-product-attributes-families>`_ (from 6:43), or keep reading the step-by-step guidance below.

 Default Product Family may not be enough to cover all your needs.
 To create a new product family:

 1. Navigate to **Products > Product Families** using the main menu.